 In 1745, Thomas Gainsborough set up in business hoping to make a living selling landscapes, but the venture failed and he returned to Suffolk.
 Gainsborough preferred landscapes to 'face painting', but found that portraiture was more profitable.
 With this in mind, he eventually moved from Suffolk to the fashionable resort of Bath, where he was employed by a rich illustrious clientele.

 The English Industrial Revolution during the second half of the eighteenth century changed the social situation and established a new relationship between the middle classes and art.
 Portraiture, previously confined to the aristocracy and higher clergy, also became accessible to the bourgeoisie.
 The emphatic and celebratory style typical of the aristocratic portrait was now replaced by a more faithful likeness.
 Gainsborough frequently painted his two daughters to record their physical and psychological development.
 The Painters Daughters Chasing A Butterfly, here the children are still small, but the old girl already seems less interested in her younger sister's game of chasing a butterfly.

 Gainsborough set his figures in landscapes and sought to paint a true likeness of his subject in a natural manner.
-This contrasted with Reynolds views of portraiture, it sparked an artistic debate that led to the creation of an independent school of English portraiture.
+This contrasted with Reynolds's views of portraiture, it sparked an artistic debate that led to the creation of an independent school of English portraiture.

-Here, Thomas Gainsborough honed his skills to perfection, often painting landscapes by candlelight, in order to give his brushwork its distinctive, flickering appearance, using a tabletop arrangement of stones, pieces of mirrors, broccoli, and the like as a model.
+Here, Thomas Gainsborough honed his skills to perfection, often painting landscapes by candlelight, to give his brushwork its distinctive, flickering appearance, using a tabletop arrangement of stones, pieces of mirrors, broccoli, and the like as a model.
 His later work was characterized by a light palette and easy, economical strokes.